DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 ```
 You can use an alternative output directory for the embeddings but then you need to change the corresponding path in
 `confs/pretrained.yaml`.

 Then, you can train the baseline using the following command:
 ```bash
 python train_pretrained.py
 ```
-The default directory for checkpoints and logging can be changed using `--log_dir="./exp/2021_baseline`.
+The default directory for checkpoints and logging can be changed using `--log_dir="./exp/2021_baseline` and will use GPU 0.
+You can however pass the argument `--gpu` to change the GPU used. <br>
+⚠️ note that `python train_pretrained.py --gpus 0` will use the CPU.
+GPU indexes start from 1 in this script ! <br>

+Tensorboard logs can be visualized using the command `tensorboard --logdir="path/to/exp_folder"`. <br>
-Note that training can be resumed using the following command:
+Training can be resumed using the following command:

 ```bash
 python train_pretrained.py --resume_from_checkpoint /path/to/file.ckpt